 Capcom’s action role-playing game, Dragon’s Dogma 2, has been struggling in terms of sales, even in the presence of discount offers.

-While Dragon’s Dogma 2’s sales figures may seem disappointing on-paper, it’s worth putting a few things into perspective.
+While Dragon’s Dogma 2’s sales are disappointing to a certain extent, it’s worth putting a few things into perspective.
 The game launched in a rough technical state and hardly received any post-launch content updates or expansions.
 Despite that, it performed comparably to Capcom’s fighting game, Street Fighter 6, a game that is supported with updates and DLC, in terms of launch-aligned sales.
 The latter had sold around 3.7 million copies a year after its release.
 By March, 2025, a year after Dragon’s Dogma 2’s launch, its sales will likely reach a similar figure.
-All things considered, the game sold reasonably well.